 It is not uncommon for insurance companies to require people to make temporary repairs to stop further damages to their homes after a major storm if possible.
 For instance, most of the shingles were blown off your roof, but the underlayment is still attached.
 Your insurance company will want you to put tarps over the roof to stop water from getting inside the home and causing further damages, even if the storm already caused water damage.

 Before you make any temporary repairs, make sure to document all damages by taking pictures and videos on your smartphone or digital camera.
 Otherwise, when the adjuster arrives, he or she may not properly assess the actual damage to your home.
-You should also keep all receipts for anything you had to purchase to make the temporary repairs, as these expenses can be included as part of your claim.
+You should also keep all receipts for anything you had to purchase to make the temporary repairs, as these expenses can be included as part of your hurricane damage claim.

 - Remember to check replacement coverage on contents you bought using a credit card.

 Some credit cards offer replacement coverage protection on items you bought using that card.
 This protection could be beneficial if the value of your contents is more than your insurance coverage.
 For instance, you just purchased a brand new TV that is destroyed during a hurricane.
 Your insurance company will only reimburse you $500 for the TV.

 However, you paid $2,500 for the TV.
 You contact the credit card company and find out the purchase is covered under its replacement coverage protection.
 It will reimburse you the entire costs of the TV minus a $50 deductible.

 - Get help from a hurricane insurance claims lawyer as soon as possible.